-Cooling Fan Connectors
+Cooling Fan Connector

-Connect the CPU fan's cable connector to the CPU fan connector (JTI) on the system board.
-The system fan connector (J9) is used to connect an additional cooling fan.
-The cooling fans will provide adequate airflow throughout the chassis to prevent overheating the CPU and system board components.
+The fan connector is used to connect a cooling fan.
+The cooling fan will provide adequate airflow throughout the chassis to prevent overheating the CPU and system board components.

-The "PC Health Status" submenu of the BIOS will display the current speed of the cooling fans.
+The PC Health Status submenu of the BIOS will display the current speed of the cooling fan.
 Refer to chapter 3 for more information.